Brexit could be delayed to get a better deal, former UK minister says

-LONDON (Reuters) - Former British defense minister Michael Fallon said on Tuesday that it may be in Britain’s interests to delay leaving the European Union so negotiators can agree a better divorce deal.
+LONDON (Reuters) - Former British defence minister Michael Fallon said on Tuesday that it may be in Britain’s interests to delay leaving the European Union so negotiators can agree a better divorce deal.

 “This is not a good deal and we need a better deal,” Fallon told BBC radio in an interview.